layumi/Person_reID_baseline_pytorch/tutorial/README.md

 Because pytorch and torchvision are ongoing projects.

 Here we noted that our code is tested based on Pytorch 0.3.0/0.4.0/0.5.0/1.0.0 and Torchvision 0.2.0/0.2.1 .
+In most case, we also suport the latest pytorch.
+We usually recommend to use the latest pytorch.

 ## Getting started